CBOE Moving Flagship Exchange Platform to New Jersey

 "This makes trading cheaper for everybody," said Brian Donnelly, a managing member of New York-based options market maker Volant Trading.
 "It doesn't matter where they're based."

-All the major firms, whether they are headquartered in New York or Chicago, maintain execution engines in the New York metropolitan area.
+All of the major firms, whether they are headquartered in New York or Chicago maintain execution engines in the New York metropolitan area.
 That's because all of the major stock and options exchanges, except for CBOE, site their matching engines in the New York area.
-The trading houses co-locate the execution engines with the exchanges' matching engines to cut down on latency.
+The trading houses co-locate the execution engines with the exchanges' matching engines in order to cut down on latency.